ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 ## Provisioning a Standard plan instance on a Dedicated Hardware environment with the {{site.data.keyword.cloud_notm}} CLI
 {: #provisioning-a-standard-plan-instance-on-a-dedicated-hardware-environment-with-the-ibm-cloud-cli}

 To use the {{site.data.keyword.cloud_notm}} CLI, you must be logged in.
-For more information about how to log in and set a target resource group, see [Log in to your {{site.data.keyword.cloud_notm}} account](/docs/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#logging-in-to-your-ibm-cloud-account){: new_window}.
+For more information about how to log in and set a target resource group, see [log in to your {{site.data.keyword.cloud_notm}} account](/docs/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#logging-in-to-your-ibm-cloud-account){: new_window}.

-To create an {{site.data.keyword.cloudant_short_notm}} Standard plan instance on your {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan environment, use the following basic command format:
+To create an {{site.data.keyword.cloudant_short_notm}} Standard plan instance on your {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan environment, use the following basic command format.

 Field | Description